brootaylor/brootaylor-v3/src/_content/projects/varo-brunswick-group.md

 summary: Developed & enhanced a CMS driven corporate communication website for Varo.
 One of Brunswick Group's clients.
 # Populates the opening / `lead` text on a page
 lead:
-  - Developed & enhanced a CMS driven <abbr title="Multi Page Application.">MPA</abbr> corporate communication website for Varo.
+  - Developed & enhanced a <abbr title="Content Management System.">CMS</abbr> driven <abbr title="Multi Page Application.">MPA</abbr> corporate communication website for Varo.
 One of Brunswick Group's clients.

 project:
   year: 2023